NelsonPython/Driving_Experiment/AstroPiQuake/README.md

 <h2>sensorTosocket.py</h2>
-This script gets sensor readings and sends them to the Public Radio announcer.
-It also draws emojis in different colors depending on the temperature and humidity readings.
+This script gets sensor readings and sends them to the Public Radio data mart.
+This script also draws the emojis on the LED panel.
+The smiley emoji turns different colors depending on the temperature and humidity readings.
+In case of emergency, a red and white cross appears.
+You can also create your own emoji and send it to AstroPiQuake.

 ```
 #!/usr/bin/python